We Love Responsive Design

 We believe wireframes can show how web content will flexibly adapt to different grid widths and indicate rules for presentation.
-Some of the capabilities in Mockups could make it easier for you to communicate how your design would work with responsiveness in mind.
-The basic ideas are based on techniques we've used and have seen over the years working with teams making wireframes.
-Other techniques we'll explore show how far you can go using the features of Mockups.
+Some of the capabilities in Balsamiq could make it easier for you to communicate how your design would work with responsiveness in mind.
+The basic ideas are based on techniques we’ve used and have seen over the years working with teams making wireframes.
+Other techniques we’ll explore show how far you can go using the features of Balsamiq.

 We like systems for communicating ideas.
 Let’s start by looking at one way you might specify how your interface and content will work with different layouts.

-1. Identify your content
+1. Identify Your Content

 One thing you do when building a web app or site is establish templates and designate areas of content within them.
 But you will need to know what UI and content are required before you can start to sketch out a template for the screen.